-Low humidity indoors can lead to a number of issues such as dry and flaky skin, and eye, nose, and throat irritation.
+Low indoor humidity can lead to issues such as dry and flaky skin and eye, nose, and throat irritation.
 Although high humidity isn’t optimal either, it’s essential to create a balance.
-If you’re dealing with low humidity levels within your house, there’s no need to worry, there are many ways to increase the humidity.

 A popular option to increase humidity is by using a humidifier.
-However, there are many other inexpensive ways to naturally bring some moisture back into the air.
+However, there are many other inexpensive ways to bring some moisture back into the air naturally.

 How to Increase the Humidity in Your Home

-Increasing the humidity within your home is an easy task, and it can make an immense difference to your health.
-It’s important to keep the humidity levels above 30 percent but under 50.
+Increasing the humidity within your home is easy and can make an immense difference to your health.
+It’s important to keep the humidity levels between 30 and 50 percent.
 As a result, you can live comfortably without the risk of mold or dampness creeping in on your house (1).

 We’ve tested multiple popular ways to increase the humidity in your home, with and without the help of a humidifier.

-One of the most effective ways to raise the humidity in your home is with the help of a humidifier.
-Humidifiers are actually quite simple devices that consist of a tank that you fill with water.
-It will then create a cool or warm mist depending on the type, and emit the tiny particles for you to inhale.
+A humidifier is one of the most effective ways to increase moisture in the home.
+Humidifiers are simple devices that consist of a tank you fill with water.
+Depending on the type, it will create a cool or warm mist and emit tiny particles for you to inhale.

 Hang Your Laundry Indoors

 If your skin is feeling a little flaky on a crisp winter morning, don’t put your newly washed clothes in the dryer.
-Hanging your laundry in the house instead slowly adds a small amount of moisture to the room as the moisture evaporates.
+Hanging your laundry in the house slowly adds a small amount of moisture to the room as the water evaporates.

-A major plus with this method is the affordability.
-Drying racks are inexpensive and you get to save energy by not using the dryer.
+A major plus with this method is its affordability.
+Drying racks are inexpensive and save energy by not using the dryer.

 Add Some Houseplants

-Houseplants are an excellent way not only to increase humidity levels but potentially purify your air as well.
+Houseplants are excellent for increasing humidity levels and potentially purifying your air.
 Plants are effective natural humidifiers since they absorb moisture through the roots and circulate it through the stems to the leaves.
-As a result, moisture is released into the air through the leaves.
+As a result, moisture is released into the air.

-Choose your plants carefully if you want to purify your air as well as humidify it.
-NASA did a long study on various plants that actually remove contaminants from the air, including VOCs and chlorine.
+Choose your plants carefully if you want to purify and humidify your air.
+NASA did a lengthy study on various plants that remove contaminants from the air, including VOCs and chlorine.